2014 Teaching Academy Summer Institute

 3. How you and your program or department will benefit from your involvement; and

-Proposal MUST include a COVER SHEET containing:
+You application MUST include a COVER SHEET containing:

 1. Name & title of each person who plans to attend TASI

 3. Campus address, phone & email